 An asthma action plan is a great way to keep on track of your medications, and when you should be taking them.

 Treatment Options Available for Asthma

-There are many treatments available for asthma, with the most common being inhaler treatment.
+There are several treatments available for asthma, with the most common being inhaler treatment.
 In this section, we will go into more detail about the various options available.

-Anyone diagnosed with asthma will be prescribed a reliever inhaler, these act to control the symptoms when they occur.
-It’s critical that a health professional teaches you how to use your inhaler correctly as incorrect use may mean you are not inhaling enough of the medication.
-Typically, your inhaler technique will be checked, approximately, annually when you have an asthma review, however, this can vary depending on the severity and control of your asthma.
+Anyone diagnosed with asthma will be prescribed a reliever inhaler; these act to control the symptoms when they occur.
+It’s critical that a health professional teaches you how to use your inhaler correctly, as incorrect use may mean you are not inhaling enough of the medication.
+Typically, your inhaler technique will be checked annually when you have an asthma review.
+However, this can vary depending on the severity and control of your asthma.

 These inhalers are often blue, and they contain fast-acting medication that can quickly treat your symptoms.
 They are also used in emergencies such as asthma attacks for emergency relief.

 How do they work?

 Reliever inhalers work very quickly, you should expect to feel relief within a few minutes.
 The medication acts straight on your lungs when you breathe in to relax the muscles around the airways, meaning your airways can open wider.
 This, in turn, allowing your breathing to return to normal.
 How and when you use the reliever inhaler depends on the severity of your asthma, and it is something you will discuss when you are prescribed it.
 According to the NHS, if you are using your reliever inhaler more than three times per week, you should discuss this with your GP or asthma nurse as additional treatments may be required.

 - Overusing your reliever can mean your body gets used to the medication and you will then need higher doses for it to work.

 - Make sure you go for your asthma review in time to ensure you are on the right treatment and to also avoid delays in getting your prescriptions.